MyriamFentanes/katacoda-scenarios/rhpam-7-workshop/case-management-scenario/case-authoring-introduction.md

 *** The Modeler***
 -------------------

-To model cases and processes we have 2 modelers available, the layout of both follows the same pattern explained below:
+To model cases and processes we have the modeller based on a technology called Stunner.
+Let's explore it in more detail.

 <img src="../../assets/middleware/rhpam-7-workshop/business-central-designer-explained.png"  width="600" />